 Until you can afford more robust, weatherproof garden furniture, recycling indoor chairs and tables and painting them to make them last longer can be a great option.
 So, start repurposing benches and other wooden furniture to be placed in your garden.
 You can use them to place your plant pots or simply add seating in the garden.

 Layered frames can add more texture to a small garden as well as maximise the space.
 For this idea, you can simply recycle wooden ladders and indoor shelves instead of buying new sets.
 Wooden pallets can serve the same purpose too.

 One of the most inexpensive ways to spruce up a garden is to attract wildlife into it.
 Bird feeders, for example, are cheap and don’t take up to much space.
 You can create some DIY feeders as well as mini ponds, bat boxes, and butterfly houses to attract wild animals into your garden.

 Leaving a dish of leftover dog or cat food outside can also attract hedgehogs into your space and help them survive.

 7. Paint your fences

 Instead of using other expensive means to expand a small space, you can simply re-paint your garden fence.
 Light and cool shades make a tiny space look larger while darker shades and hot colours create a dwarfing effect.

 The same idea applies if you have wooden garden buildings in your garden.
-If you are planning to install one, however, make sure to opt for some space-saving outdoor buildings for a small garden.
+If you are planning to install one, however, make sure to opt for some space-saving outdoor buildings for a small garden, such as a shed.